 Interested in this program?

-Please contact Kerry Stamp at email@example.com to request an advising appointment first and then you will be directed regarding how to apply!
-This is a summer program, however we will begin accepting applications for summer 2018 (not summer 2017).
+Please contact Allison Nyamuame at email@example.com to request an advising appointment first and then you will be directed regarding how to apply!
+We will begin accepting applications for summer 2018 (not summer 2017).
 Students should plan to apply well in advance for summer 2018.

 SIT Study Abroad offers a field-based, experiential approach to learning.
 Each program has a small group of students (typically 10–35).
 On an SIT program, students gain high levels of access to many different stakeholders and experts relevant to the issues the program is examining.
 While some learning will be conducted at the SIT program center, extensive learning is done outside the classroom — in host communities, field stations, NGO headquarters, ecological sites, health clinics, and art studios.Many students go on to use their Independent Study Projects as a basis for senior theses on their home campuses.
 Others use their undergraduate research and overall study abroad experience to successfully apply for fellowships such as Fulbrights and Watsons.

 Students will earn 9 credit hours for this summer program.
 Classes will be taught in English, but students will also be taking an Icelandic language course.
 The set courses for the program cover topics related to:

 - Hydroelectric and geothermal power; wind, solar, tidal, and biomass energy; alternative fuels; and resource economics and policy

 - Sustainable energy design and implementation within larger sociocultural, economic, and environmental contexts

 - The geology behind energy usage and the importance of its sustainable utilization